Horse racing captures the public’s imagination like no other sport.

 Place at the race course where horses are saddled prior to a race.

-A cumulative bet where winnings are carried forward to the next race or some other race.
+A Parlay is a cumulative bet where winnings are carried forward to the next race or some other race.
 Requires the punter to pick two or more runners to win or place.
 Also referred to as a ‘multi’.

 Additional weight imposed on a horse’s handicap weight.